 Like IT, the Engineering sector also brought in a large number of skilled foreign workers to the U.S. USCIS said it approved about 8,087 and 2,606 visa petitions for engineering posts in 2011 and 2012, respectively.

 Ernst & Young and Deloitte Consulting are just two of the companies that hire the most number of immigrant workers in this field.
 Included in the 2,588 approved petitions in 2012 are financial analysts, financial accountants, auditors, financial managers, bookkeepers, and economists.

 General medical and surgical hospitals in the U.S. hired about 4,533 foreign physicians, surgeons, physical therapists, medical scientists, biological scientists, pharmacists, and other medical professionals in 2012.
 Among the largest petitioners in this field include Mount Sinai Medical Center, Brigham and Woman’s Hospital, and General Hospital.

 According to USCIS’ 2012 Annual Report, the business sector brought in a total number of 3,777 business and management analysts, 3,639 administrative specialists, and 3,174 miscellaneous managers and officials into the country.
-Mckinsey & Company, Inc. is only one of the many companies that sponsor high-skilled immigrant professionals in this field.
+McKinsey & Company, Inc. is only one of the many companies that sponsor highly skilled immigrant professionals in this field.